-Said blog also speculates that Roger has rickets and really just wants to be friends with Doug, but doesn't know how to make friends.
+Said blog also speculates that Roger has rickets and really just wants to be friends (at the very least) with Doug, but doesn't know how to make friends.

 Big Lipped Alligator Moment: Doug's Quailman fantasy in Doug's 1st Movie.
 Then again, it's a Doug movie, and it wouldn't be complete without Quailman.

 Mr. Bone talking on the phone in "Doug Goes Hollywood" and breaking the fourth wall to tell the viewer to mind their own business.

 Broken Base: Disney's Doug.
 It caused the fanbase to break into seperate camps (not counting the ones who have seen one version, but not the other): the ones who loved the Nickelodeon version and despised Disney's version, the ones who thought Disney's version was okay but preferred Nickelodeon's version, and the ones who thought the Disney version was no different than the Nickelodeon version and actually admit to liking both.

 Same with the movie.
-Some love it, some really don't like it.
+Some like it, some really don't like it.